MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 #### Tenant Admin Consent

-A simple way of consenting on behalf of an organization as a tenant admin is to refer to `https://login.microsoftonline.com/common/adminconsent?client_id=<AAD_App_ID>`.
+A simple way of consenting for an organization as a tenant admin is to refer to `https://login.microsoftonline.com/common/adminconsent?client_id=<AAD_App_ID>`.

 #### Ask for consent using the Auth API